|To get quotes: Click on a|

 Like any line in this category, the ships of Silversea deliver five-star cuisine, spacious staterooms and the kind of service where the crew quickly learns guests' names and preferences.
 To take the service concept even further, every Silversea stateroom (not just the most expensive) gets butler service.
 This means making sure that guests have everything they need, from fresh fruit to clean laundry to freshly shined shoes.
 The butler also presents room service meals, as they would be presented at a fine dining restaurant – not all at once, but course by course.

 All the ships are of a size that allows docking in exotic ports not accessible to the big ships.
 The line's three expedition ships are able to navigate the waters of remote and difficult destinations, while providing passengers with a full complement of luxury and service.

-The newest ship, the Silver Spirit, has the largest suites of the fleet (95% with private verandas), a resort-style pool, an Asian-themed restaurant, an expansive spa and four whirlpools.
+The Silver Spirit has the largest suites of the fleet (95% with private verandas), a resort-style pool, an Asian-themed restaurant, an expansive spa and four whirlpools.

 Accommodations are all ocean-view suites (most have a private balcony).
 The ships offer open-seating dining options, so guests dine when and with whom they desire.
 Despite their smaller size, Silversea vessels offer such large ship amenities as elaborate lounges with nightly entertainment, casinos, a spa and state-of-the-art fitness facilities.